bocchilorenzo/AutoEuroVoc/scripts/README.md

 - output_path: the path to the folder where the deduplicated documents will be saved
 - threshold: the threshold for the cosine similarity.
 Documents with a similarity higher than this will be considered duplicates.
 Default is 0.9.
 - batch_size: the batch size for the sentence-transformers model.
 Default is 6.
+- device: the device to use for the sentence-transformers model.
+Default is "cpu".
 - save_deleted: whether to save the deleted documents in a JSON file.
 The format is:

 ```json